LendUp Payday Loans

 Are payday loans legal?
 It depends.

-The legislation for payday loans differs among states.
-Some states outlaw payday loans altogether, while others restrict how much payday lenders can charge or impose other regulations to protect borrowers.
+The legislation for payday loans differs between states.
+Some states, like New York, prohibit payday loans altogether, while others restrict how much payday lenders can charge or impose other regulations to protect borrowers.

 Are payday loans actually available in my state?

 Online payday loans — what you need to know

 Whether a lender is reputable is sometimes hard to determine, but you will regret applying with lender that is not reputable if you haven’t done your research.
 Try finding independent third-party customer reviews online or see how easily the lender can be contacted.
 You should also compare the loan products to other providers to see if they are competitive.